fgauna12/fgauna12.github.io/_posts/2020-01-03-using-resource-group-locks-from-a-pipeline.md

 2. Apply any resource group locks
 3. Perform the deployment

-Using YAML, it could look like this:
+Using YAML and an ARM template, it could look like this:

 <pre><code class="language-yaml">
 - task: AzureCLI@2